Tax & Accountancy Services

 Companies with several branches must threshold register each branch with the Kantor Pelayan Pajal (KPP).

-To register for VAT, businesses must submit several documents, including:
+To register for VAT in Indonesia (PPN), businesses must submit several documents, including:

 Contact Us